Brian McClair: Manchester United

 When Roy Keane was signed the following summer, McClair's first team opportunities became increasingly limited.
-He did, however, manage another Cup Final appearance and another goal at Wembley, coming off the bench to score Manchester United's fourth goal as they beat Chelsea 4–0 in the 1994 FA Cup Final.
+He did, however, manage another cup final appearance and goal at Wembley, coming off the bench to score Manchester United's fourth goal as they beat Chelsea 4–0 in the 1994 FA Cup Final.
 He was rarely left out of the squad, often coming on as a substitute to play in midfield or attack.
-In 1993–94, the first season where he was no longer considered a first team regular, he appeared in 26 league games (though starting just 12 of them) and scored one goal, although he managed a total of six goals in all competitions from 38 appearances (19 starts, 19 as a substitute).
-He had a much more active campaign in 1994–95, playing in all but two of the 42 league games, and scored five goals.
+In 1993–94, the first season where he was no longer considered a first team regular, he appeared in 26 league games (though started just 12 of them) and scored one goal.
+In all competitions, he managed a total of six goals from 38 appearances (19 starts, 19 as a substitute).
+He had a much more active campaign in 1994–95, playing in all but two of the 42 league games, scoring five goals.
 In total, he played 53 games in all competitions and scored eight goals.

 When squad numbers were introduced in the Premier League for its second season in 1993–94, McClair was issued with the number 9 shirt that had traditionally been his during the days of 1–11 shirt numbering.
 However, this number went to Andy Cole at the start of the 1996–97 season, after which McClair wore the number 13 shirt.

-Despite his infrequent first team appearances, McClair elected to stay on at Manchester United as a squad player, providing reliable cover in midfield and attack and making over 40 appearances (in the first eleven or as a substitute) in 1994–95.
-He was still trucking along in 1996–97, and on the first day of that season, McClair was credited with an assist for David Beckham's spectacular goal from the halfway line against Wimbledon.
-McClair had a hand in another memorable goal that season, assisting Eric Cantona in his famous chipped goal on 21 December 1996 against Sunderland at Old Trafford.
+Despite his infrequent first team appearances, McClair opted to stay on at Manchester United as a squad player to provide reliable cover in midfield and attack, making, in 1994–95, over 40 appearances (in the first eleven or as a substitute).
+The following season, he featured in 22 league games, gaining him his third (of four) league winner's medal with the club.
+He was still receiving playing time in 1996–97, and on the first day of that season, McClair was credited with an assist for David Beckham's spectacular goal from the halfway line against Wimbledon.
+Later that year, McClair had a hand in another memorable goal, assisting Eric Cantona in his famous chipped goal on 21 December 1996 against Sunderland at Old Trafford.
 On 15 April 1997 a crowd of over 44,000, including an estimated 10,000 Celtic supporters, attended McClair's testimonial game against his former club Celtic at Old Trafford.

 He scored a total of 127 goals for Manchester United, the last two coming against Coventry City in a 4–0 away league win on 22 November 1995, although he made some 60 first team appearances over the next two and a half years (mostly as a substitute).
-In 11 years at Old Trafford, he made a total of 471 appearances in all competitions.
+In eleven years at Old Trafford, he made a total of 471 appearances in all competitions.
 In later years, as his first team opportunities were reduced, McClair became something of a cult hero at Manchester United due to his Choccy's Diary being published in the official Manchester United magazine.